ga-wdi-exercises/project4/readme.md

 Instructors will not be grading this project.
 We want you to use this final project as your magnum opus as you apply for jobs.

-If you would like instructor feedback after your project has been completed, please **submit a link to your Github repository as a Git issue to the [wdi8-project4-gallery](https://github.com/ga-dc/wdi8-project4-gallery) repository**.
-If you do so we will do our best to have feedback returned to by **COB Friday of the following week**.
+We do require that you submit your project to the [wdi8-project4-gallery](https://github.com/ga-dc/wdi8-project4-gallery) repository.
+If you want feedback on your project, just ask an instructor after you've submitted it!

 ### Support + Issues